-Showing up on Google Maps is absolutely essential for attracting new customers.
-Having your business properly listed and appear in search results can be the difference of making it big and being forgotten.
+Knowing how to get on Google Maps is absolutely essential for attracting new customers to your business.
+Having your business properly listed and appearing in search results can be the difference between making it big and being forgotten.

 What is Google Maps?

-Simply put, Google Maps is a free listing service that allows you to appear when people are searching for relevant goods and services in their area.
-Once a standalone application, Google Maps has evolved into a much more sophisticated and customizable tool called Google My Businesses, allowing businesses just like yours to show up in search results and update their listing online.
+Simply put, Google Maps is a free listing service that connects users with relevant goods and services in their area.
+Once a standalone application, Google Maps has evolved into a much more sophisticated tool called Google My Business (GMB).
+Business owners use GMB to help their business profiles show up in search results and update their listings online.

-Google My Business is an almost one-stop shop for people running a business who want to take control of their online presence.
-With integrations to Google Analytics, AdWords and Google Local (Maps), Google My Business is an essential ingredient to your marketing endeavors.
+Google My Business is a one-stop-shop for businesses who want to take control of their online presence.
+With integrations to Google Analytics, AdWords and Google Maps, Google My Business is essential to search engine marketing.

 Step 1: Claim Your Business on Google Maps

 The first step to getting your business on Google Maps is to make sure your business is not already listed.
-Many times, businesses have a spot already on the map but haven’t taken the time to own their listing on Google.
+Many times, businesses have a spot already on the map but haven’t claimed their listing on Google.

 Step 2: Add Your Business to Google Maps